Skip to product information

 Bugs & Butterflies UK

 H. cydno is found in tropical rainforests from Mexico to the Amazon basin, preferring elevations ranging from lowlands to mid-montane regions.
-It shares overlapping habitats with closely related species, including Heliconius melpomene and Heliconius pachinus.
+Throughout its range, it shares overlapping habitats with closely related species, including Heliconius melpomene, The Postman.
+Research has determined that cydno is descended from melpomene, however their differing colour forms prevent cross-breeding as males only recognise their own species' colouration as potential mates (other researchers have maintained populations of both species alongside each other for years without interbreeding occurring).

 These butterflies are slow, graceful fliers and spend much of their time foraging for nectar from flowers or feeding on pollen, a rare behavior among butterflies that enhances their lifespan and reproductive success.
+In Heliconius butterflies, the brain region responsible for memory and learning is significantly larger (3-4 times) compared to other butterflies - this enhancement allows them to follow consistent 'traplines' and to remember the location of pollen-producing plants.
+The digestion of amino acids from pollen allows these species to live for six months or more without hibernation by providing another source of nutrition.
 They also engage in territorial behaviors and courtship displays.

 Difficulty: Easy (2/10)